PatMart/StartupKnowledgeBase/README.md

 ### Goals

 - Insight.
-The ultimate goal for this collection is to be a valuable resource for insight and learning about the process of creating and growing successful startups.
+The ultimate goal for this collection is to be a valuable resource for insight and learning about the process of starting successful startups.

 - Comprehensibility.
-Each article should include a well-chosen quote or summary that represents the key insight gained from reading the article.
+Each article should include a well-chosen quote or summary that represents the key insight(s) gained from reading the article.

 - Scope.
 Listing every article related to startups in existence is beyond the scope of this project.
 The collection should be limited in scope using criteria that maximize the potential for insight.
-A bias is applied toward authors who have demonstrated success in their field.
+A bias is applied toward authors and ideas that have demonstrated success in their field.

 - Relevance.
 Technology moves fast and ideas become outdated.
-The data aims to be recent and relevant to majority of aspiring startups.
+The data aims to be recent and relevant to majority of startups.

 - Breadth.
 A quality selection of valuable articles across a broad array of startup topics.